A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using

 \subsection{Training analysis}

+All experiments were conducted on an NVIDIA GeForce RTX 3060 GPU with 12GB of VRAM using CUDA 12.6.
+The system was powered by an AMD Ryzen 5 5600X processor with 12 threads clocked at 3.7 GHz.
+The software environment included Python 3.12.9, PyTorch 2.6.0+cu126, and cuDNN 90501.

-The training process was carried out using a supervised approach on the proposed multimodal dataset.
-The full dataset contained image-coordinate pairs annotated with REBA-based posture risk labels.
-The dataset was divided into 70\% training, 10\% validation, and 20\% testing sets.
+The full multimodal dataset contained image-coordinate pairs annotated with REBA-based posture risk labels. \xx{The dataset was divided into 70\% training, 10\% validation, and 20\% testing sets.
 We trained our multimodal model for 100 epochs using a batch size of 16.
 The optimizer used was AdamW with a weight decay of $1 \times 10^{-5}$ to prevent overfitting.
 To improve learning dynamics, we used the OneCycleLR learning rate scheduler.
 This scheduler started with a low learning rate, gradually increased to a peak, and then decreased again over the course of training.
-The peak learning rate was set to $3\times 10^{-4}$, with a warm-up over 10\% of the epochs and a final decay according to a div factor of 1000.
-The model was trained on the resized (\(224\times224\)) image data using a categorical cross-entropy loss function.
-At the end of training, the model achieved a training loss of 0.0007 and a training accuracy of 99.97\% in the final epoch.
+The peak learning rate was set to $3\times 10^{-4}$, with a warm-up over 10\% of the epochs and a final decay using a decay factor of 1000.
+The model was trained on the resized (\(224\times224\)) image data using a categorical cross-entropy loss function.} At the end of training, the model achieved a training loss of 0.0007 and a training accuracy of 95.97\% in the final epoch.

-All experiments were conducted using an NVIDIA GeForce RTX 3060 GPU with 12GB of VRAM in a CUDA 12.6 environment.
-The system was powered by an AMD Ryzen 5 5600X processor with 12 threads clocked at 3.7 GHz.
-The software environment included Python 3.12.9, PyTorch 2.6.0+cu126, and cuDNN 90501.